samuel-book/samuel_shap_paper_1/_sources/paper/6_appendix.md

 * Precise onset time = 1
 * Use of AF anticoagulents = 0

-We then vary the following features in turn, keeping all other features the same as the base patient:
+We then vared the following features in turn, keeping all other features the same as the base patient:

 * NIHSS = 0-40
 * Prior disability level = 0-5
 * Precise onset time = 0-1

-The number of hospitals giving thrombolysis:
+The number of hospitals giving predicted to give thrombolysis to these alternative artificial patients was:

 * Base patient: 132 (99%)
-* Base patient, but NIHSS = 5: 123 (93%)
+* As base patient, but NIHSS = 5: 123 (93%)
-* Base patient, but pre-stroke disability = 2: 125 (95%)
+* As base patient, but pre-stroke disability = 2: 125 (95%)
-* Base patient, but estimated stroke onset time: 109 (83%)
+* As base patient, but estimated stroke onset time: 109 (83%)

 Combining two marginal features:

-* Base patient, but NIHSS = 5 and pre-stroke disability = 2: 78 (59%)
+* As base patient, but NIHSS = 5 and pre-stroke disability = 2: 78 (59%)
-* Base patient, but NIHSS = 5 and estimated stroke onset time: 30 (23%)
+* As base patient, but NIHSS = 5 and estimated stroke onset time: 30 (23%)
-* Base patient, but pre-stroke disability = 2 and estimated stroke onset time: 26 (20%)
+* As base patient, but pre-stroke disability = 2 and estimated stroke onset time: 26 (20%)

 Combining three marginal features:

-* Base patient, but NIHSS = 5, pre-stroke disability = 2, estimated stroke onset time: 2 (1.5%)
+* As base patient, but NIHSS = 5, pre-stroke disability = 2, estimated stroke onset time: 2 (1.5%)

-Starting with the ideal patient, and changing only feature at a time we observed the following changes in the proportion of thrombolysis that were predicted to give the patient thrombolysis:
+Starting with the ideal patient, and changing only feature at a time we investigated changing stroke severity, pre-stroke disability, and precise onset time.

 <img src="./images/20_synthetic_xgb_10_features_IVT_rate_vs_feature_values.jpg" width="800"/>

+*The effect of changing stroke severity, pre-stroke disability, or precise onset time on the proportion of hospitals that would be expected to give thrombolysis to a patient.
+Patients otherwise have the following feature values: Onset to arrival = 80 mins, Arrival to scan = 20 mins, Infarction = 1, NIHSS = 15, Prior disability level = 0, Precise onset time = 1, Use of AF anticoagulents = 0.*

 We also studied combining changes to the patient (starting with the 'ideal' thrombolysable patient.
 The chart below shows the proportion of hospitals predicted to give a patient thrombolysis by altering stroke severity in combination with estimated (non-precise) onset time, mild pre-existing disability (mRS 2), or a combination of estimated onset time and mild pre-existing disability.

 <img src="./images/20_synthetic_xgb_10_features_interactions.jpg" width="400"/>

+*The effect of changing stroke severity, alone (blue), or coupled with changes to pre-stroke disability (to mRS = 2, orange), precise onset time (to False, green), or changes to both pre-stroke disability and precise onset time (red) on the proportion of hospitals that would be expected to give thrombolysis to a patient.
+Patients otherwise have the following feature values: Onset to arrival = 80 mins, Arrival to scan = 20 mins, Infarction = 1, NIHSS = 15, Prior disability level = 0, Precise onset time = 1, Use of AF anticoagulents = 0.*

 ## 10k cohort and *'benchmark'* decisions